-Yorkville University uses a modified tricameral model of governance: financial and administrative matters are the responsibility of the Board of Governors; academic and educational matters are the responsibility of the National Academic Council of Yorkville and Provincial Senate.
-All programs adhere to Yorkville University's academic governance which includes a curriculum committee, a faculty hiring committee, an admissions committee and a program advisory committee.
+Yorkville University uses a modified tricameral model of governance: financial and administrative matters are the responsibility of the Board of Governors; academic and educational matters are the responsibility of the National Academic Council of Yorkville and the Provincial Senate.
+All programs adhere to Yorkville University's academic governance structure, which includes a curriculum committee, a faculty hiring committee, an admissions committee, a faculty council, and a program advisory committee.

-2.1 Board of Governors
+2.1.
+Board of Governors